FAQ for the SRJC Veterinary Technician Program

 The job market for veterinary assistants is strong and expected to grow at a pace greater than most jobs.
 Non-RVT staff members are used in every veterinary workplace as veterinary assistants, receptionists, animal care staff, and other capacities.
-However the job prospects for Veterinary Assistants are not as strong for RVTs and will be much more dependent on the details of an applicant's references and experience.
-There are a wide variety of skill levels among unregistered veterinary staff and it is challenging for a potential employer to evaluate the suitability of an unregistered applicant.
+However, the job prospects for Veterinary Assistants are not nearly as strong as for RVTs.
+Finding a position as a Veterinary Assistant will be much more dependent on the details of an applicant's references and experience.
+There are a wide variety of skill levels among unregistered veterinary staff, and it is challenging for a potential employer to evaluate the suitability of an unregistered applicant.

 Many students start the SRJC Veterinary Technician Program while they are already working in a veterinary hospital as a way to become an RVT and further skills and salary.
-Within the last few years more students who are interested in this career field have been starting as the first step.
-The majority of students who complete the SRJC Veterinary Technician Program are indeed employed in the field prior to the time they have finished their courses.
+Other students who are interested in this career field have been starting classes as the first step.
+The vast majority (over 75%) of students who complete the SRJC Veterinary Technician Program are indeed employed in the field prior to the time they have finished their courses.
 Students who are flexible, dedicated and with strong interpersonal skills are readily finding work.

 Different hospitals use unregistered staff to wildly varying degrees.
 Individuals first entering the veterinary field start within a variety of positions but most begin as either animal care/kennel staff or volunteers.
 Becoming an RVT is an extremely strong, well-recognized signal to employers about your commitment to the field and skill level.
 Even if becoming and RVT is not your goal, completing the SRJC Veterinary Technician Certificate is an important way you can distinguish yourself to potential employers.
 Simply saying you are "in the program" or starting the first class does not give you a competitive edge, however, showing you have completed a few classes does.